Last updated on June 18th, 2025 at 06:46 pm

 - Pack up and get ready to move on a moment’s notice.

-- Florida State Parks and other campgrounds within the forecast cone will close as soon as a storm warning is issued, and you will have to evacuate.
+- Florida State Parks and campgrounds within the forecast cone will close when a storm warning is issued.
+You will have to leave.
+Think about where you will go ahead of time.

-- Inland states such as Georgia and Alabama historically have opened campgrounds in state parks, fairgrounds and race tracks for evacuees to camp.
-Stay well outside the 7-day forecast cone.
+- Inland states such as Georgia and Alabama open emergency campgrounds in state parks, fairgrounds and race tracks for evacuees.
 Here are links to Georgia State Parks.
 Atlanta Motor Speedway.
 Alabama State Parks.
 Mississippi State Parks

-- Don’t panic, but you should try to get an early start so you’re not stuck in traffic fleeing an approaching storm.
+- Get an early start so you’re not stuck in traffic fleeing an approaching storm.

 If you have an RV in storage…

-One year, I had to remove my travel trailer from storage, so I brought it home and sheltered it by wedging it between my house and my neighbor’s house.
-The storm missed us, but we lost power and I was able to live in the RV with generator power.
+One year, I had to remove my travel trailer from storage, so I brought it home and sheltered it between my house and my neighbor’s.

 Another year, I left it in the storage lot.
 A Cat 2 storm hit my house squarely, knocking out power for two weeks.
 The travel trailer, 25 miles away, was untouched.
-I brought it home after the storm passed and lived in it.
-I was the only one in the neighborhood with hot showers and a working stove (propane).
+I brought it home and lived in it.

 If you have a boat in storage…

-- If allowed, have ground anchors on hand so you can tie it down.
+- If allowed, use ground anchors to tie it down.

 - Some storage lots may require you to remove the boat.